melodyyangaws/sql-based-etl/README.md

 4. Execute each block and observe the result.

 NOTE: the variable `${ETL_CONF_DATALAKE_LOC}` is set to a code bucket or an existing DataLake S3 bucket specified at the deployment.
-An IAM role attached to the Jupyter Hub is controling the data access to the S3 bucket.
+An IAM role attached to the JupyterHub is controling the data access to the S3 bucket.
 If you want to connect to a different bucket that wansn't specified at the deployment, you will get an access deny error.
 In this case, simply add the bucket ARN to the IAM role 'SparkOnEKS-EksClusterjhubServiceAcctRole'.

 5. Now let's take a look at the output table in [Athena](https://console.aws.amazon.com/athena/), to check if the table is populated correctly.